10 Affordable Lenses for Sony Users | 2025

 • No weather sealing

-In case you thought all cheap lenses were prime lenses, here’s a highly affordable telezoom for Sony’s APS-C E-mount cameras.
+In case you thought all affordable lenses were prime lenses, here’s a highly affordable telezoom for Sony’s APS-C E-mount cameras.
 Delivering a focal range equivalent of 82.5-315mm in full-frame terms, the Sony E 55-210mm f4.5-6.3 OSS provides a great deal of reach without weighing down your setup too much.
 It also has Sony’s optical stabilisation on board (Optical SteadyShot, or OSS), which means it’s significantly easier to get sharp shots at the tele end of the lens.

 The autofocus response in this lens is nice and quiet, as well as fast and accurate.
 We also like the aluminium finish on the barrel, which makes the lens feel just a little more premium than ones that are all-plastic.
 One thing to be aware of though is that the Sony E 55-210mm f4.5-6.3 OSS is not weather-sealed, so be cautious about the conditions in which you use it.